mikkokallio/bicep-workshop/README.md

 - View file contents with `cat main.bicep`.
 - See https://learn.microsoft.com/en-us/azure/cloud-shell/features#pre-installed-tools for a list of tools that the Cloud Shell has pre-installed.

-## Task 0.3: Create resource group
+## Task 0.3: Create resource group (rg)

-If working in a shared subscription, it's important that each participant has a resource group with a unique name.
+When working in a shared subscription, it's important that each participant has a resource group with a unique name.
 Replace the example with something based on your name, e.g. `rg-workshop-mkallio`.

-`az group create --location westeurope --name rg-workshop-alastname`
+- Run `az group create --location westeurope --name rg-workshop-alastname` to create a resource group.
+- Check in portal that the rg got deployed to the right subscription.

 Note: Normally, it's a good practice to group together resources in resource groups according to their lifecycles: "Resources that live together and die together."
 However, to keep things simple, we're using a single resource group for all resources.
 (Later workshops may include using a larger scope.)